openworm/owmeta/README.md

 ```

-For most types (i.e., subclasses of `P.DataObject`) that don not have required
+For most types (i.e., subclasses of `P.DataObject`) that do not have required
 initialization arguments, you can load all members of that type by making an
 object of that type and calling `load()`::
 ```python